Kasuk1/personal-justreddit/README.md

 ### Front-end

 The app is based in React in collaboration with Redux to manage the state.
-The process to structure the initial files and folders is tough to me but I tried my best at this point and tried to avoid to much code in a single file as well.
+The process to structure the initial files and folders is tough to me but I tried my best at this point and tried to avoid too much code in a single file as well.

 The style was made with SCSS without any framework.
 The structure folder was implemented isolated just for the styles.